tadvi/winserv/README.md

 # winserv

 A minimal Windows only service stub for Go.
-It only exposes no-op OnExit function if built on Linux.
+It only exposes no-op OnExit function if built on other OS.

 Enable running programs as services without modifying them.